rszimm/sprinklers_pi/README.md

 ## Weather Setup
 By default, we now ship with no weather provider enabled, and therefore no adjustment performed.
 Follow the directions below to enable a weather provider.
+If you change weather providers be sure to run "make clean" before rebuilding.

 ### DarkSky Weather
 Uncomment `#define WEATHER_DARKSKY` in settings.h before building.